CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 This function clears the queue.
 It must delete all the nodes in the heap, leaving the heap empty.
 Moreover, it re-initializes the member variables.

-It returns the current number of crops in the queue.
+It returns the current number of orders in the queue.

 It prints the contents of the queue using preorder traversal.
-Although the first crop printed should have the highest priority, the remaining crops will not necessarily be in priority order.
+Although the first order printed should have the highest priority, the remaining orders will not necessarily be in priority order.
 Please refer to the sample output file (driver.txt) for the format of this function's output.

 This function returns the current priority function.